ElektraInitiative/libelektra/doc/dev/error-handling.md

 this key.
 This approach does not limit flexibility, because a key can hold a potentially unlimited number of metakeys.

-The error information is categorised in metadata as follows:
+The error information is categorized in metadata as follows:

 - [error] indicates that a faulty state is present.
 The value of the metakey contains the name of all the subkeys that are used for